 PS.
 This article is based on the experiences and research of Eagle Scouts, Kevin A and Cole 🙂

 For starters, did you know that Scouting has actually been around for over 100 years?
 That’s a loooong history!
 The movement started in England and eventually came to America in 1910 to form the BSA (previously known as the Boy Scouts of America).

 Throughout all this time, the core mission of Scouting has remained the same:

 The Scouting Mission: To prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath and Scout Law.

-So, what is the Scout Oath and Law, and how does it guide scouts (youth members) in making ethical, civically-minded decisions?
-Simply put, the Scout Oath and Law serves as a reminder for scouts to focus on their values and strive to become their best selves possible.
+So, what is the Scout Oath and Law, and how does it guide BSA Scouts (youth members) in making ethical, civically-minded decisions?
+Simply put, the Scout Oath and Law serve as a reminder for Scouts to focus on their values and strive to become their best selves possible.

 Below are the Foundations of Scouting – The Scout Oath and Law: